siennacorreia/siennacorreia.github.io/_posts/2025-02-03-inspir-altair.md

 - y-axis → Rank (quantitative scale, reversed so 1 is at the top)
 - color → Team (nominal scale)
 - text → Shows ranking values at each point
+#### Challenges:

 ![Recreation Women in Songwriting Visualization](/assets/img/women_in_songwriting.png)
 #### Description:
+This stacked bar chart visualizes the gender distribution of songwriters for top 5 Billboard hits over time (1958-2022).
+Each bar represents a year and is stacked by gender categories:
+Purple: Male songwriters
+Yellow: Female songwriters
+Red: Non-binary songwriters
+Gray: Unknown gender
+The total height of each bar represents the total songwriting credits for that year.

 #### Interest:
+It highlights gender disparities in the music industry, showing how male songwriters have historically dominated.
+The annotations effectively tell a story, drawing attention to specific historical moments.
+The use of color makes the patterns clear, while the stacked bars allow us to compare trends over time.
+I chose this visualization because it presents an important social issue in a way that is both visually compelling and informative.
 #### Marks & Channels:
+Marks:
+- bar (used for stacked bars representing songwriter counts)
+- text (used for annotations and labels)

+Channels:
+- x-axis → Year (ordinal scale)
+- y-axis → Total songwriter count (quantitative scale)
+- color → Gender category (nominal scale)
+- text → Highlights key insights (annotations on the chart)
+#### Challenges:
+In my replication, women's contributions (yellow bars) appear at the bottom, while in the original, they are at the top.
+This was a challeneged I faced in replicating the original, as the y-axis is total songwriters in each group.
+This made it so the number of songwriters per group aligned with its location in the bar chart, placing men at the top instead of women.
+Another challenge I faced recreating the aspect of the original where each bar is composed of tiny horizontal segments, where each segment represents one song in that category.
+My version stacks entire gender groups together, rather than individual songs being separate segments.